Graph Alignment via Dual-Pass Spectral Encoding and Latent Space Communication: Ablation analysis

 \section{Ablation analysis}

 To analyze the impact of individual components in the proposed framework, we conduct an ablation study evaluating variants with specific modules removed or modified.
-We compare GADL against: (1) \textbf{GADL w/o dual-pass encoder}: replaces the dual-pass GCN with a standard single-pass GCN while retaining latent-space communication; (2) \textbf{GADL w/o bijectivity regularization}: removes the bijectivity regularization term while keeping the dual-pass encoder; (3) \textbf{GADL w/o orthogonality regularization}: omits orthogonality regularization while maintaining all other components.
+We compare GADL against: (1) \textbf{GADL w/ GCN encoder}: replaces the dual-pass GCN with a standard single-pass GCN while retaining all other components; \mb{(2) \textbf{GADL w/ low-pass only}: replaces the dual-pass encoder with the low-pass branch alone ($\mathbf{Z} = \mathbf{Z}_l$) while retaining all other components; (3) \textbf{GADL w/ high-pass only}: replaces the dual-pass encoder with the high-pass branch alone ($\mathbf{Z} = \mathbf{Z}_h$) while retaining all other components;} (4) \textbf{GADL w/o bijectivity regularization}: removes the bijectivity regularization term while keeping the dual-pass encoder; (5) \textbf{GADL w/o orthogonality regularization}: omits orthogonality regularization while maintaining all other components, and (6) \textbf{GADL w/o latent-space alignment}: removes both bijectivity and orthogonality regularizations, relying solely on the dual-pass encoder without any geometric constraints on the latent spaces.

 Results are summarized in Table~\ref{tab:ablation}.
 They highlight the individual contribution of each component to the overall alignment performance.
 Replacing the dual-pass GCN with a standard encoder causes substantial accuracy drops.

-Furthermore, the removal of the regularization terms notably degrades performance, confirming their importance in achieving robust and reliable node alignment.
+\mb{The results reveal a clear performance hierarchy across encoder variants that is consistent with our theoretical analysis.
+The high-pass only variant performs worst on both datasets, as discarding smooth structural context produces noisy embeddings that are difficult to geometrically align via the functional map module.
+The low-pass only variant performs nearly identically to the standard GCN, which is expected since both capture the same smooth neighborhood-aggregating behavior.
+The full dual-pass encoder, combining both branches, consistently achieves the best performance, validating that the two spectral components provide complementary information as established in Theorem \ref{Theorm1}.}

-The results also show that the dual-pass encoder provides greater improvement on Douban than ACM-DBLP, reflecting the impact of initial node features on encoder effectiveness.
+The results show that the dual-pass encoder provides greater improvement on Douban than ACM-DBLP, reflecting the impact of initial node features on encoder effectiveness.
 Essentially, the Douban dataset contains sparse, high-dimensional node features with many zero entries, causing standard GCN embeddings to become overly smooth and less discriminative.
 Consequently, the dual-pass filters lead to a significant improvement in matching accuracy.
 In contrast, the ACM-DBLP features are denser and more informative, so the standard GCN already generates sufficiently distinctive embeddings, with the high-pass component providing only moderate improvement.